FortAwesome/react-fontawesome/README.md

   so we've omitted them.)
 * Or it could be an `Array` of strings, where the first element is a prefix, and the second element is the icon name: `{["fab", "apple"]}`

 ### Unit Testing

 When testing components, you'll want to make sure that any icons referenced in those components are available for testing purposes.
 You have a couple choices here:

 1. If you want to test a child component on its own, you can [import its icons explicitly](#explicit-import).

 2. If you've built a library instead, and your test doesn't include your root component that defines your library of icons, you may see errors like this:

     `Could not find icon { prefix: 'fas', iconName: 'chevron-right' }`

     If this happens, and the icon isn't important to the particular test, you can mock FontAwesomeIcon like this:

     ```js
-    import React from "react";
+    import React from 'react'

     export function FontAwesomeIcon(props) {
-      return <i className="fa" />;
+      return <i className="fa" />
     }
     ```

     With [create-react-app](https://github.com/facebook/create-react-app), you can put this code in `src/__mocks__/@fortawesome/react-fontawesome.js` to automatically include it in any tests, and alleviate errors.

-### Processing `<i>` tags into `<svg>` using Font Awesome
+### Processing i elements into svg using Font Awesome

 Our hope and intention is that React users will use this package (`react-fontawesome`) when using Font Awesome.
 This component leverages React's architecture and philosophy.